-Table 2 - Inspection and Maintenance Log

-Model Number (Se rial Numb er):

-Date Purchased: Date of First Use:

-••

-✓ This product mus inspect this equipment .
-Additionally, a Competent Person o other than the user must

-••

-Component Inspection Procedure Inspection Inspection Result

-inspection Procedure Pass Fail

-Harness Hardware (Table 1) elements, buckles, adjusters items must not be damaged also be free of any sharp ed corrosion.
-PVC-coated hardwand holes in the coating to each of the coat elements, buckles, adjusters, a items must not be damaged, but also be free of any sharp edges corrosion.
-PVC-coated hardward e must be free of cuts, rips, tears, ure non-conductivity.
-Ensure all

-Webbing & Stitching (Figure 21) Inspect the webbing of the harness across all areas.
+Component Inspection Procedure Inspection Result Inspection Procedure Pass Fail Harness Hardware (Table 1) Inspect all harness hardware for damage, including all attachment elements, buckles, adjusters, and other elements.
+Each of these items must not be damaged, broken, or distorted.
+Each item must also be free of any sharp edges, burrs, cracks, worn parts, or corrosion.
+PVC-coated hardware must be free of cuts, rips, tears, and holes in the coating to ensure non-conductivity.
+Ensure all buckles and adjusters operate smoothly.
+Webbing & Stitchir (Figure 21) ıg Inspect the webbing of the harness across all areas.
 All webbing material must be free of cuts (A), fraying (B), heavy soiling (C), and welding burns (D).
 Check for tears, abrasions, mold, burns, discoloration, and broken fibers.
 Check for pulled or cut stitches.
 Broken stitches may indicate that the harness has been impact loaded and must be removed from service.

-Stitched Impact Indicators (Figure 22) Verify all Impact Indicators are intact.
+Stitched Impact In (Figure 22) dicators Verify all Impact Indicators are intact.
 Impact Indicators are sections of webbing lapped back on themselves and secured with a specific stitch pattern.
 This stitch pattern is designed to release when the harness arrests a fall or is exposed to equivalent force.
 If an Impact Indicator has been activated (indicated), then the harness must be removed from service and destroyed.

-Labels (Figure 20) All labels are present and fully

-Fall Protection Equipment Additional Fall Protection equipment is installed and inspected per the

-••

-ct fails overall inspection.
-If the prod SE".
-See Section 5 for more informa ction, remove
+Labels (Figure 20) All labels are present and fi All labels are present and fully legible.
+Fall Protection Equipment Additional Fall Protection equipment that is used with the product is installed and inspected per the manufacturer instructions.
+I ct fails overall inspection.
+If the prod JSE".
+See Section 5 for more informa ction, remov Inspection Type: □User Competent Person Overall Inspection Result: □ Pass 🗆 Fail Inspected By: Date of Inspection: Signature: Next Inspection Due:

-••

-Inspection Type: □User □ Competent Person Overall Inspection Result: □ Pass □ Fail

-Inspected By: Date of Inspection:

-Signature: Next Inspection Due:

-••

-Additional Notes: